-They serves a purpose or they wouldn’t exist.
+They serve a purpose or they wouldn’t exist.
 Human artifacts are like that, even if the artifact in question’s only purpose is delight, like a Viennese pastry’s.
 And a name is, indeed, an artifact, a contrivance, a made-thing even if we can’t hold it.
 We can hold the object it refers to… if it’s the size for that.

 I rail against jargon when it creates cliques, when it intends to set people inside and others outside.
 But I love jargon’s conciseness when I’m sure the community shares my understanding.
 I quit saying, “But a fractional bitmask is so handy for micro-subnetting!” when I wandered away from computer-networking-life—but I am confident you would not want me to say the non-jargon version.
 For starters, it would take even longer than my usual posts for just the restatement… and that wouldn’t give you enough context to make sense of it.
 That conciseness is why jargon exists, and why so many communities use it.
 Not the feeling of superiority one gets by saying something and receiving blank stares.
 Though I gather that has its appeal-!